mlhartme/maven-accio/README.md

 ## Security

 Loading a poms with Maven has two security problems that I am aware of:
-* extensions in a pom can inject code via extensions.
+* extensions in a pom can inject arbitrary code
 * repositories defined in a pom can inject code by overriding Maven components

 To mitigate this, Summon provides an ExtensionBlocker and a PomRepositoryBlocker.
 They can also be use